-Shimadaijin Tree Peony features bold lightly-scented violet cup-shaped flowers with pink overtones and yellow eyes at the ends of the branches from mid to late spring.
+Shojuraku Tree Peony features bold lightly-scented pink flowers with yellow eyes and a burgundy flare at the ends of the branches from mid to late spring.
 The flowers are excellent for cutting.
-It has attractive light green deciduous foliage.
-The narrow compound leaves are highly ornamental but do not develop any appreciable fall color.
+It has green deciduous foliage.
+The narrow compound leaves do not develop any appreciable fall color.